Opening Hours

 Due to the possibility of overlapping symptoms with other health issues, self-diagnosis of obstructive sleep apnea is challenging.
 At Star Dental Institute, we emphasize the importance of seeking professional guidance to diagnose obstructive sleep apnea accurately.

 A sleep apnea examination often begins with a thorough review of a person's symptoms and overall health, along with a physical exam.
-This initial assessment aims to identify sleep apnea symptoms and recognize potential risks contributing to the condition.
+This initial assessment aims to identify symptoms of sleep apnea and recognize potential risks that contribute to the condition.

 To confirm whether an individual has obstructive or central sleep apnea, a sleep study is essential.
 Polysomnography, conducted overnight at a specialized sleep laboratory, is considered the most reliable form of sleep research.
 Multiple sensors measure various parameters during polysomnography, including breathing, awakenings, oxygen levels, muscle activity, sleep phases, and other elements critical to sleep assessment.